SerafimArts/php-rfcs/rfcs/0000-ffi-improvements.md

 ### CWD And Multithreading Environment (ZTS)

-Specifying the working directory of libraries, for example via `BOOL SetDllDirectoryA(LPCSTR lpPathName)`, is a global operation that affects all threads.
+Specifying the working directory of libraries, for example via `BOOL SetDllDirectoryA(LPCSTR lpPathName)` (kernel32.dll), is a global operation that affects all threads.
 However, using mutexes for downloads in a ZTS environment should solve this problem.

 Since libraries in the working environment are mostly loaded through preloading, after loading PHP extensions, waiting for loading in another thread